-Eric D. Vandevelde is a litigation partner in Gibson Dunn’s Los Angeles office and a member of its White Collar Defense & Investigations, Intellectual Property, Crisis Management, and Privacy & Cybersecurity Practice Groups.
-He is a former federal cybercrimes and major frauds prosecutor and an experienced trial and appellate attorney.
-Mr. Vandevelde has been repeatedly recognized as a “Rising Star” and “Super Lawyer” by Super Lawyers Magazine.
-Most recently, The Daily Journal named him to its 2018 list of the Top 20 Cyber/Artificial Intelligence Lawyers in California.
-Mr. Vandevelde’s practice focuses on white collar criminal and regulatory enforcement defense, internal investigations, and complex, technology-heavy civil litigation matters, often involving computer/software-related trade secrets, copyrights, patents, and other intellectual property.
-He has also represented clients in some of the highest-profile, highest stakes cases in the country concerning government and law enforcement demands for corporate data and assistance in connection with criminal and national security-related investigations.
-Mr. Vandevelde is one of the few lawyers in the country with both significant first-chair trial experience and a deep technical computer/software engineering background (having obtained a degree in Computer Science from Stanford University and worked as a software engineer in Silicon Valley and Latin America for several years before becoming a lawyer).
+Eric D. Vandevelde is a litigation partner in Gibson Dunn’s Los Angeles office and a member of its White Collar Defense & Investigations, Privacy & Cybersecurity, Intellectual Property, and Crisis Management practice groups.
+He is a former federal prosecutor and an experienced trial and appellate attorney.
+Mr. Vandevelde has been selected by Chambers USA in the area of White-Collar Crime and Government Investigations, has been repeatedly recognized as a “Super Lawyer” by Super Lawyers Magazine, and was named one of the Top 20 Cyber/Artificial Intelligence Lawyers in California by The Daily Journal.
+Mr. Vandevelde’s practice focuses on white collar and regulatory enforcement defense, internal investigations, and technology-heavy civil litigation matters, often involving computer/software-related trade secrets, copyrights, patents, and other intellectual property.
+He is on the forefront of cryptocurrency issues and related regulations, and has represented clients in some of the highest-profile, highest stakes cases in the country concerning government and law enforcement demands for corporate data and assistance in connection with criminal and national security-related investigations.
+Mr. Vandevelde is one of the few lawyers in the country with both significant first-chair trial experience and a deep technical computer/software engineering background, having obtained a degree in Computer Science from Stanford University and worked as a software engineer in Silicon Valley and Latin America before becoming a lawyer.

-Mr. Vandevelde regularly represents companies and individuals in connection with white collar criminal investigations and prosecutions by federal and state prosecutors, as well as related civil investigations by a wide range of regulators.
+Mr. Vandevelde regularly represents companies and individuals in connection with white collar investigations and prosecutions by federal and state prosecutors, as well as related civil investigations by a wide range of regulators, including the DOJ, SEC, FTC, FinCEN, OFAC, and state Attorneys General and District Attorneys.
 His substantive areas of expertise include, among others, the Computer Fraud and Abuse Act (CFAA) and related state hacking laws, Electronic Communications Privacy Act (ECPA) Stored Communications Act, Wiretap Act, Economic Espionage Act and related state trade secret laws, False Claims Act, anti-money-laundering statutes such as the Bank Secrecy Act, copyright and patent laws, securities and accounting fraud, tax fraud, government contracting fraud, and health care fraud and compliance.
 Additionally, Mr. Vandevelde represents clients across a wide swath of industries on cybersecurity and data privacy matters, including proactive counseling and guidance (e.g., table-top exercises, board and management education on cybersecurity issues, policy reviews), data breach crisis management, theft of trade secrets and other intellectual property, computer fraud and hacking issues, and national security and other state-sponsored cyber-attacks.

 From 2007 to 2014, Mr. Vandevelde served as an Assistant U.S. Attorney in the U.S. Attorney’s Office for the Central District of California.
 He was Deputy Chief of the Cyber & Intellectual Property Crimes Section, supervising one of the nation’s largest teams of federal prosecutors dedicated to investigating and prosecuting computer hacking and intellectual property offenses.
 He was the lead prosecutor on numerous high-profile cyber-crime investigations, including cases involving corporate espionage, theft of trade secrets, APTs (advanced persistent threats), botnets, distributed denial of service attacks, SQL-injection attacks, and other sophisticated cyberattacks.
 Mr. Vandevelde handled the prosecution of several infamous hacking groups that infiltrated dozens of government and corporate servers around the world.
 Other matters included the prosecutions of a nationwide identity theft ring involving millions of dollars in fraudulent cash withdrawals; importers and distributors of counterfeit pharmaceuticals, electronics, and other consumer goods; a hacker of cellular telephone payment systems; a hacker who infiltrated the website of a publicly traded company to post false press releases in an attempt to manipulate the company’s stock price; and executives at an aircraft parts supplier for selling fraudulent electronics, including to the U.S. military.
 Mr. Vandevelde also successfully prosecuted numerous traditional white collar cases as part of the Major Frauds Section, including healthcare fraud, mortgage fraud, investment fraud, tax fraud, and government procurement fraud cases, as well as some of the largest Ponzi scheme cases in Southern California.